 Once installed, use the guide from BenQ to follow through the calibration process.
 It is not difficult, but of course if you get stuck or need any help, you're very welcome to contact us.

 It is immediately obvious this monitor is very good.
 The first thing you notice is the very very crisp text the monitor renders.
 This is true of all 4K monitors of course, but some more than others really seem to excel at this (due to the nitty-gritties of back lights and sub pixel rendering approaches).
 The BenQ does quite well indeed here, with even the smallest text rendered sharply and without artefact.
 Everything takes on a much more magazine like appearance than on standard definition monitors.
-For me, this is in fact by far the biggest practical benefit of 4K - with images, you can see only subtle difference in many cases, but text is without doubt significantly improved.
+For me, this is in fact by far the biggest practical benefit of 4K - with images, you can see only subtle difference in many cases, but text is without doubt very significantly improved.

 One sticking point for many people with 4K monitors has been small user interface text - particularly in Adobe applications.
-Well in early 2018 with the very latest Adobe CC versions, on Windows 10 at least, that finally seems to be an issue of the past.
+Thankfully, in early 2018 with the very latest Adobe CC versions, on Windows 10 at least, that finally seems to be an issue of the past.
 Adobe are finally appropriately scaling their interface and the palettes have never looked better - crisp and clear and completely legible.
-Indeed, I actually found myself turning the UI interface size _down_ for the first time ever.
+Indeed, I actually found myself turning the UI interface size down for the first time ever.
 There are still very few, very old applications that misbehave with 4K, but nothing for which there aren't good alternatives at this point.
 If you've been avoiding 4K due to small text issues, you can largely put that fear behind you.

 The next thing I noticed was the impressive blacks.
 There's no hint of backlight bleed in normal lighting, and even with the lights off in my office the blacks hold up very well with only the faintest glow around the edge.

-Running at full contrast, this monitor would work well for general purpose video watching in all but the darkest of rooms, when pretty much all LCDs fail to stand up, dark room video watching is still very much the forte of Plasma and OLED screens.
+Running at full contrast, this monitor would work well for general purpose video watching in all but the darkest of rooms, when pretty much all LCDs fail to stand up - dark room video watching is still very much the forte of Plasma and OLED screens.

 Overall, all aspects of the display are visually pleasing and as expected (...and if you're used to standard office quality monitors from the likes of Samsung or Dell or Apple, then you'd probably use the words 'absolutely stunning!').